-As the HR chief of a preeminent global organisation with over 300 successful acquisitions, Deborah Deters explains how HR can successfully drive and implement change.
+As the HR chief of a preeminent global organization with over 300 successful acquisitions, Deborah Deters explains how HR can bring about integrative triumph.

 HUB International, however, has enjoyed over 300 successful business acquisitions since 1998, and appears to be continuing that trend into the future.
 Much of this success is due to HR.